 “I’m not aware of it happening in Idaho today, but you don’t put in the smoke detector after the fire,” Redman said.
 “I don’t know why it wouldn’t be bipartisan—all we’re doing is trying to protect our laws.”

-According to Redman, as of 2014 there have been 146 court cases throughout U.S. history involving Shariah law, and 27 of those cases sided with Shariah law over the law of the state.
+According to Redman, as of 2014 there have been 146 court cases throughout U.S. history involving Sharia law, and 27 of those cases sided with Sharia law over the law of the state.
 None of those cases were in Idaho.

 “That is probably the only case that would give credence to the necessity (for this bill),” Castellano said.